by Resource Associates @ grantwriters.net

 Grant Questions?
 Let’s talk. email@example.com 505-326-4245

 Most grant funders require periodic program evaluations to ensure the effectiveness of the program being funded.
-Basically, an evaluation is a review of program activities to see that they are being carried out with fidelity and that they are having an effect on the targeted community.
+Basically, an evaluation is a review of program activities to see if they are being carried out with fidelity and if they are having an effect on the targeted community.
 An evaluation is generally submitted to the funder as a series of quarterly or annual reports.
 Your evaluation plan will be part of the grant application.
 So, long before you’re awarded funds, you’ll need to develop your evaluation plan.
-Here are just a few things to include in your plan that will make conducting the required evaluations much easier.
+Here are just a few things to include in your plan which will make conducting the required evaluations much easier.

 Decide who will conduct the evaluation